HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 ## Optimising acquisition settings

-In an ideal world we could produce the 'perfect' image that optomised for all of the features above: high spatial resolution, high temporal resolution, large field of view, small data size, low light exposure and high signal to noise ratio.
+In an ideal world we could produce the 'perfect' image that optimised for all of the features above: high spatial resolution, high temporal resolution, large field of view, large depth penetration, small data size, low light exposure and high signal to noise ratio.
 This is never possible though!
 There are always trade-offs and compromises to be made.
-These different factors are inter-related, usually meaning that optomising for one will reduce the others.
-For example, increasing spatial resolution requires a reduced field of view and an increased overall data size.
-As each pixel covers a smaller area, resulting in less signal per pixel, you will likely need to increase light exposure to achieve a reasonable signal to noise ratio.
+These different factors are inter-related, usually meaning that optimising for one will be at the expense of the others.
+For example, increasing spatial resolution requires a reduced field of view, and it will increase the overall data size.
+As each pixel covers a smaller area, resulting in less signal per pixel, you will likely need to increase light exposure to achieve a comparable signal to noise ratio.
 This may mean using higher light intensity, or imaging more slowly (with increased dwell time/exposure time).

 ![](fig/acquisition-tradeoffs.png){alt="Diagram highlighting some of the trade-offs of increasing spatial resolution" width="80%"}